NY transit official says talks end ahead of threatened rail strike

-NEW YORK (Reuters) - The head of New York’s Metropolitan Transportation Authority said on Monday a “big gulf” between union and management proposals has scuttled contract talks ahead of a possible July 20 Long Island Rail Road strike.
+NEW YORK, July 14 (Reuters) - The head of New York’s Metropolitan Transportation Authority said on Monday a “big gulf” between union and management proposals has scuttled contract talks ahead of a possible July 20 Long Island Rail Road strike.

 “We’ve done the giving.
 They’ve done the taking,” MTA Chairman Thomas Prendergast told a news conference after the unions representing 5,400 workers said negotiations had broken down.